 Microsoft Teams is what happens when an org chart becomes a team chat app.
 How much you'll like it is directly related to how appealing the previous sentence was to you.

 Every Microsoft Teams account is tied to a single organization, sometimes called an org, which represents your entire company.
 Users are invited into one or more teams inside a company, and every team is broken down into channels.
 Conversations in these channels are forced into threads, breaking office instant messaging down yet another level.
-It's the most layers of organization in any team chat app we tested, and while it might sound a little confusing, the result is ultimately tidy.
+It's the most layers of organization in any team chat app I tested, and while it might sound a little confusing, the result is ultimately tidy.

 Video and audio calls are a big emphasis.
 Users can schedule meetings, complete with an agenda, or hop onto spontaneous calls.
 There are also extensive collaboration features, including tight integration with the Microsoft Office suite for collaborating on documents, calendar appointments, and notes.

-The main downside to Teams is how much work it is to roll out.
-If you don't have a dedicated IT staff, it's going to be tricky to set up, particularly if you're attempting to set up the free version.
+The main downside to Teams is how much work it is to roll out: if you don't have a dedicated IT staff, it's going to be tricky to set up.
 Considering the size of organizations Teams seems to be built for, however, that's probably not much of a barrier—especially if your team is already using the Microsoft suite of apps.

 Microsoft Teams pricing: Included with Microsoft 365 Business Basic and higher from $6/user/month (when paid annually) for Sharepoint, OneDrive, cloud versions of all Office apps, and Microsoft Teams chat.

 Best team chat app for Google Workspace users

 Google Chat (Web, iOS, Android)